CodeCraftsmanRohit/MLfromScratch/README.md

 # ML from Scratch

 This repository implements core Machine Learning algorithms from scratch using Python and Jupyter Notebooks.
-It covers foundational concepts like Linear Regression, K-Nearest Neighbors (KNN), K-Means Clustering, and KNN on the MNIST dataset.
+It covers foundational concepts like Linear Regression, K-Nearest Neighbors (KNN), K-Means Clustering, KNN on the MNIST dataset, and Logistic Regression.
 Each implementation includes data loading, model building, training, and evaluation without relying on high-level libraries like scikit-learn (except for data handling where necessary).

 The goal is to understand the underlying mathematics and logic behind these algorithms by coding them manually.